tokamak-network/ton-staking-v2/docs/RFC/RFC-17-DepositManagerV1_2.md

 # RFC: Add WithdrawalRequestCanceled Event to DepositManager

+> **Note**: This RFC is discussed in the [tokamak-dao-contracts](https://github.com/tokamak-network/tokamak-dao-contracts) repository, while the implementation is in the [ton-staking-v2](https://github.com/tokamak-network/ton-staking-v2) repository.

 ## Summary

 This RFC proposes adding a `WithdrawalRequestCanceled` event to the `DepositManager` contract to enable accurate tracking of TON circulating supply by distinguishing between "fresh deposits" and "withdrawal cancellations (redeposits)".